Yukon River Expedition Course: For Educators, Managers & Leaders Seeking Training in Climate Change Education and

 It’s an adventure that will benefit you and those you teach.

 Are you in need of a personal and professional development opportunity to do something out of the box that expands your knowledge and comfort zone?
-In need of a perfect remedy for mid-career fix, a time pause in life to refocus or renew your perspectives for managing and leading others?
-Tired of being stuck inside and not feeling inspired in your role?
+Are you wanting to incorporate leadership, climate change education and policies into your school, office and home?
+In need of a perfect remedy for career fix, a time pause in life to refocus or renew your perspectives for managing and leading others?

 Program DetailsDate: (8 days on the river) August 17th-24th, 2019